Repository Branch Layout

-The layout of our branches (described below) is designed to assist this process by allowing us to make minor releases without a breaking change forcing us to make it a major release.
+The layout of our branches is designed to assist semantic versioning by allowing us to make minor releases without a breaking change forcing us to make it a major release.
 This branch layout applies to SpongeAPI, SpongeCommon, SpongeForge, and SpongeVanilla repositories but not to the SpongeDocs.

 The core of our repositories is the